dpol2000/familyTree/readme.md

 <h2>How it works</h2>

 The key concept in drawing the tree is a *generation*.
-All the persons are sorted accoriding to their generations in order to be drawn correctly.
+All the persons are sorted according to their generations in order to be drawn correctly.

 Persons which don't have any connection to other persons are designated as *singletons* and are drawn at the bottom in a line.